lukasvozda/icblog/README.md

 ```
 $ npm install
 ```
-2. Start local Internet Computer replica (or open new terminal window and run it without the --background parameter):
+2. Start local Internet Computer replica (or open a new terminal window and run it without the --background parameter):
 ```
 $ dfx start --background
 ```